Shashikantthakur329/anomaly-based-ids/README.md

 ## Capture live data:
 - For capturing the live flow of data, you need to use nProbe tool and save the captured data in mysql database.
 - Captured flow should be in UNSW-NF-v2 format.
-- run data_reader.py file to do live capturing.
+- After installing and configuring nProbe, set database details in config of data_reader.py file, and run it to do live capturing and testing.